Nobel sold for Ukrainian kids shatters record at $103.5M - NewsBreak

 Nobel sold for Ukrainian kids shatters record at $103.5M

-NEW YORK — The Nobel Peace Prize that Russian journalist Dmitry Muratov was auctioning off to raise money for Ukrainian child refugees sold Monday night for $103.5 million, shattering the old record for a Nobel.
+NEW YORK — (AP) — The Nobel Peace Prize auctioned off by Russian journalist Dmitry Muratov to raise money for Ukrainian child refugees sold Monday night for $103.5 million, shattering the old record for a Nobel.

 A spokesperson for Heritage Auctions, which handled the sale, could not confirm the identity of the buyer but said the winning bid was made by proxy.
 The $103.5 million sale translates to $100 million Swiss francs, hinting that the buyer is from overseas.